 Code Description DNS Did Not Start .
-This IRM is used to refer to athletes that completed a competition check-in, but later did not skate any of the competition runs, jam sessions, and/or trick attempts.
+This IRM is used to refer to athletes who completed a competition check-in, but later did not skate any of the competition runs, jam sessions, and/or trick attempts.
 DNS athletes are normally ranked at the bottom of the competition round in which they refused or were unable to skate.
 In order to provide more transparency and readability of the competition ranking, different types of DNS will be used in round results and complete results.
-Round results Complete results • DNS: Generic cause ONS is granted as a scoring mark in case an athlete failed to start a performance within 5 seconds from when the course manager provides the start signal N/A Not Available .
-Athletes that did the event check-in, but fail to show up for the competition check-in, will be ranked according to the last competition round they have checked-in to.
+Round results Complete results DNS: Generic cause Score marking DNS is granted as a scoring mark in case an athlete fails to start a performance within 5 seconds from when the Course Manager provides the start signal.

+N/A Not Available.
+Athletes who complete the event check-in, but fail to show up for the competition check-in, will be ranked according to the last competition round they have checked-in to.
 WDW Withdrawal.
-Athletes that did the event check-in, but later withdraw from the competition will be ranked according to the last competition round they have checked-in to.
+Athletes who complete the event check-in, but later withdraw from the competition will be ranked according to the last competition round they have checked-in to.
 In order to provide more transparency and readability of the competition ranking, different types of WDW will be used in round results and complete results.
-Round results WDW: Withdrawn not having been replaced WDW-REP: Withdrawn and replaced with another competitor WDW REF.
-Withdrawn and reptaced with another competitor Complete results WDW: Generic withdrawn mark DSQ Disqualified from competition due to competition rules infringement.
+Round results WDW: Withdrawn not having been replaced WDW-REP: Withdrawn and replaced with another competitor Complete results WDW: Generic withdrawn mark DSQ Disqualified from competition due to competition rules infringement.
 DSQ athletes will be listed at the bottom of the event round and final event ranking.
 DSQ athletes are listed in the competition results without a ranking position.
-DQB Disqualified from competition due to bad behavior.
+DQB Disqualified from competition due to bad behaviour.
 DQB athletes will be listed at the bottom of the event round and final event ranking.
 DQB athletes are listed in the competition results without a ranking position.